702ado/README.md/README.md

 - Internships RAHHHH
 - Making like Ash and Ketchum all the certifications.
-- Hobbyist of Machine Learning and Data Science.
+- Hobbyist of Machine Learning, Data Science, and Project Management

 =========================